TravelNest/diem/README.md

 Keeping track of the underlying moment in time is a headache, and often unnecessary.
 Consider these statements:

-- Alice's birthday is on August 2nd
+1) Alice's birthday is on August 2nd
-- How many days are there between the first Debate and Election Day?
+2) How many days are there between the first Debate and Election Day?
-- The guest will check in on September 1st 2020 and stay for 4 nights
+3) The guest will check in on September 1st 2020 and stay for 4 nights

 In each case there is no privileged moment in time.
-It is no important which range of milliseconds is meant by the date.
+You shouldn't need to know which range of milliseconds is meant by each date.